Igalia/wolvic/README.md

 - On some platforms such as Oculus Go the native debugger stops on each input event.
 You can set this LLDB post-attach command in Android Studio to fix the problem: `pro hand -p true -s false SIGILL`
 - You can use `adb shell am start -a android.intent.action.VIEW -d "https://aframe.io" org.mozilla.vrbrowser/org.mozilla.vrbrowser.VRBrowserActivity` to load a URL from the command line
 - You can use `adb shell am start -a android.intent.action.VIEW  -n org.mozilla.vrbrowser/org.mozilla.vrbrowser.VRBrowserActivity -e homepage "https://example.com"` to override the homepage
-- You can use `adb shell setprop debug.oculus.enableVideoCapture 1` to record videos on the Oculus Go.
-Remember to disable it when your video is ready.
+- You can use `adb shell setprop debug.oculus.enableVideoCapture 1` to record a video on the Oculus Go.
+Remember to run `adb shell setprop debug.oculus.enableVideoCapture 0` to stop recording the video.
+    - You can also record videos on the Oculus Go by exiting to the system library, and from the Oculus tray menu (toggle with the Oculus button on the controller): **`Sharing > Record Video`**
 - You can set `disableCrashRestart=true` in the gradle `user.properties` to disable app relaunch on crash.

 ## Experimental Servo support